SkyAPM/Organization/README.md

 # Project Management Committee (PMC)
 As a member of PMC, you have following rights:
 1. In charged with responsibility and governance for all projects/repositories in OpenSkywalking organization.
-1. Create/Edit rights for all repositories.
+1. Edit rights for all repositories.
-1. Vote right for every pull request.
+1. Merge right for pull request.
 1. Vote right for promoting contributor to Committer Team and PMC.
+1. Start a vote for pull request or feature discussion.
 1. For now, only 吴晟 [@wu-sheng](https://github.com/wu-sheng) has right to remove people from PMC or Committer Team.

 The current Project Management Committee is as follows (in chronological order):